vincentdelaconcepcion/POS-system-ACT/README.md

-This is the Current Latest build of the POS System that is almost complete
+This is the current Latest build of the POS System that is almost complete